I-2-5-14.Obtaining Medical Evidence From a Medical Source

 1. Request Procedures

-When requesting evidence from a treating source or other medical source through a State agency, HO staff will:
+When requesting evidence from a medical source through a State agency, HO staff will:

 Complete and send a form HA-72, Request for Medical Evidence Only From State Agency, to the State agency.
 To access the request, go to DGS and click on the “CE and Evidence Request” tab, then click on the “Request for Medical Evidence Only from State Agency” tab.
 HO staff will provide the State agency with: